aboyalejandro/voice2note/README.md

 # Voice2Note 🎙️📝

 Voice2Note is an AI-powered web application that transforms your voice recordings into organized, searchable notes.
-Built for the AI Apps Hackathon, it offers a seamless experience for recording, transcribing, and managing your audio notes.
+Whether you're a student recording lectures, a professional capturing meeting notes, or anyone who prefers speaking over typing, Voice2Note helps you save time by keeping your thoughts organized.

 ## Features ✨